Bharatnatyam veteran Yamini Krishnamurthy dies at 83

 Krishnamurthy began training in Bharatnatyam at the age of five at Chennai’s Kalakshetra School of Dance under Rukmini Devi Arundale.

-The Hindu quoted Rama Vaidyanathan, a early student of Krishnamurthy’s, as saying that she brought “power, beauty and glamour” to the dance form.
+The Hindu quoted Rama Vaidyanathan, an early student of Krishnamurthy’s, as saying that she brought “power, beauty and glamour” to the dance form.

 Krishnamurthy later trained in Kuchipudi under the tutelage of Vedantam Lakshmi Narayana Sastry and Odissi under teachers Pankaj Charan Das and Kelucharan Mohapatra.